 Bidder's Responsibility - Please read before submitting a bid response.

-If you download bid documents for a construction project from a plan room, you must notify the District that you plan to respond in order to receive any addenda or changes to the bid documents.
+If you download bid documents for a construction project from this website or a plan room, you must notify the District that you plan to respond in order to receive any addenda or changes to the bid documents.
 Failure to acknowledge addendums may subsequently disqualify you from the bid process.

 All workers employed on a public works project must be paid the prevailing wage determined by the Director of the Department of Industrial Relations, according to the type of work and location of the project.